Gangster1322/Gangster1322/README.md

 - 👋 Hi, I’m @Gangster1322
-- 👀 I’m interested in ...
+- 👀 I’m interested in python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me?
 Contact me on telegram https://telegram.me/Wave_Gangster